sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ```

 #### 3.6.3.6 show dot1x
-This command is used to show a summary of the global dot1x configuration, summary information of the dot1x configuration for a specified port or all ports, the detailed dot1x configuration for a specified port and the dot1x statistics for a specified port - depending on the tokens used.
+This command is used to show a summary of the global dot1x configuration.

 | Mode   | Exec |
 | ------ | ------------------- |